-E. Perceived Risk

-Perceived Risk Overview

-- Perceived risk is defined as the extent to which the consumer is uncertain about the consequences of an action (buying, using, or disposing of an offering). - b) Perceived risk tends to be higher when: 1) little information is available about the offering; 2) the offering is new; 3) the offering has a high price; 4) the offering is technologically complex; 5) brands differ significantly in quality allowing consumers to make an inferior choice; 6) the consumer has little confidence or experience in evaluating the offering; and/or 7) the opinions of others are important and the acquisition, use or disposition of the offering may be judged by others. - Perceived risk may also vary by culture or by specific demographic categories within a culture.

-2. Types of Perceived Risk
+- i.
+Needs can be used to segment markets. - ii.
+Marketers can attempt to create new needs. - iii.
+Marketers can identify unfulfilled needs or create alternatives that are more satisfying. - iv.
+Marketers can resolve need conflicts. - C. Perceived Risk - 1.
+Perceived Risk Overview - a) Perceived risk is defined as the extent to which the consumer is uncertain about the personal consequences of buying, using, or disposing of an offering. - b) Perceived risk tends to be higher when: 1) little information is available about the offering; 2) the offering is new; 3) the offering has a high price; 4) the offering is technologically complex; 5) brands differ significantly in quality allowing consumers to make an inferior choice; 6) the consumer has little confidence or experience in evaluating the offering; and/or 7) the opinions of others are important and the acquisition, use or disposition of the offering may be judged by others. - c) Perceived risk may also vary by culture or by specific demographic categories within a culture. - 2.
+Types of Perceived Risk - a) Performance risk reflects uncertainty about whether the product or service will perform as expected. - b) Financial risk reflects consumers' concerns about their monetary investment in a product or service. - c) Physical (or safety) risk refers to the potential harm that a product or service might pose to one's safety.

-- Performance risk reflects uncertainty about whether the product or service will perform as expected. - b) Financial risk reflects consumers' concerns about their monetary investment in a product or service. - c) Physical (or safety) risk refers to the potential harm that a product or service might pose to one's safety. - d) Social risk refers to the potential harm to one's social standing that may arise from buying, using, or disposing of an offering. - e) Psychological risk reflects consumers' concern over the extent to which a product or service fits with the way they perceive themselves. - f) Time risk reflects uncertainties over the length of time consumers must invest in buying, using, or disposing of the product or service.

-3. Risk and Involvement

-- a) Involvement can be classified by risk level.
-The higher the risk, the higher the involvement. - b) Since high risk is uncomfortable, consumers are likely to attempt to reduce or resolve risk by gathering more information or by relying on brand loyalty.

-4. Marketing Implications

-- a) When perceived risk is high, marketers can either reduce uncertainty or reduce the perceived consequences of failure. - b) When perceived risk is low, marketers have to increase risk perceptions to make emotional appeals more convincing.

-C. Inconsistency with Attitudes

-- Consumers tend to be motivated to process messages that are moderately inconsistent with existing knowledge or attitudes, because they are perceived as moderately threatening or uncomfortable.
+- d) Social risk refers to the potential harm to one's social standing that may arise from buying, using, or disposing of an offering. - e) Psychological risk reflects consumers' concern over the extent to which a product or service fits with the way they perceive themselves. - f) Time risk reflects uncertainties over the length of time consumers must invest in buying, using, or disposing of the product or service. - 3.
+Risk and Involvement - a) Involvement can be classified by risk level.
+The higher the risk, the higher the involvement. - b) Since high risk is uncomfortable, consumers are likely to attempt to reduce or resolve risk by gathering more information or by relying on brand loyalty. - 4.
+Marketing Implications - a) When perceived risk is high, marketers can either reduce uncertainty or reduce the perceived consequences of failure. - b) When perceived risk is low, marketers have to increase risk perceptions to make emotional appeals more convincing. - D. Inconsistency with Attitudes - 1.
+Consumers tend to be motivated to process messages that are moderately inconsistent with existing knowledge or attitudes, because they are perceived as moderately threatening or uncomfortable.
 The consumer is motivated to remove or understand this inconsistency. - 2.
 Consumers are less motivated to process information that is highly inconsistent with their prior attitudes.